Scotty538/Pair_Project_Text_Editor/README.md

 - The `metrics` sub-directory contains metrics generated with the MetricsReloaded plugin
 - The `pmd` sub-directory contains the automated pmd report and metrics in html/css format

+The `src/main/resources` directory contains a `config.yaml` file which specifies the default font configurations for the text editor

 ### Github Actions CI Pipeline
 The 'Run Maven Build' Actions workflow contains a `build.yaml` file which automates the `mvn clean test` command on each push to the github remote repository
 You can track the build status of the commits under the Github Actions tab